 Okay, here he is.

-Belatedly the last soundbite we have from the Trump speech to the economic club of Detroit today.
+Belatedly, the last soundbite we have from the Trump speech to the Economic Club of Detroit today.

 American cars will travel the roads.

-American planes will connect our cities, and American ships will patrol the seas.
+And American ships will patrol the seas.

 American steel will send new skyscrapers soaring.